DgFutureLab/satoyama-api/README.md

 Tests
 ===================

-Still only a few tests have been implemented BUT FEEL FREE TO WRITE MORE.
-## Running tests
-Go to satoyama-api root folder and simply run py.test -v -s

-## Writing tests
 As this project uses py.test, writing tests is easy.
 Place your test in a file prefixed 'test_' in the tests package.
 The actual tests are methods (class or not) beginning with 'test_'.

+1. from satoyama-api root folder and simply run py.test -v -s